ramack/ActivityDiary/README.md

 So to say submission of a pull request is considered as the act of signing this certificate.
 This is also why each contributor shall setup his/her development environment such that the full name and a valid email address is part of the commit meta data.
 Modified files shall contain an updated copyright notice to include all authors.

 # Status
-Next test version is out, and with this we enter beta phase, as a basic set of features is implemented which makes this app usable.
-Anyhow, feel free to contribute code, ideas and issues on https://github.com/ramack/ActivityDiary

-Stay tuned and start contributing!
+ActivityDiary is usable for the most basic functions and therefore released for public use.
+The number of available languages is still very limited and it would be great if you could support translating this app.
+The number of active testers is very small and therefore testing is limited to some trying during development and a bit automated testing.
+Please contribute code, ideas and issues on https://github.com/ramack/ActivityDiary

 # Used Libraries and their licenses
 [android-material-color-picker-dialog](https://github.com/Pes8/android-material-color-picker-dialog) from Simone Pessotto: